Why choose Edinburgh? The student perspective

 Wherever you are in Edinburgh you’re never far from nature.

-Despite its small size (and population of only 500,000 people), Edinburgh has all of the social and cultural assets of a city.
+Despite its small size (and population of around only 550,000 people), Edinburgh has all of the social and cultural assets of a city.
 It’s no surprise that Edinburgh is one of the UK’s leading tourist destinations, coming second only to London.

 Studying in Edinburgh gives our students a chance to live in the Old and New towns of Edinburgh and explore them for themselves.

 Nearly every day, I scour through the city, venturing to places I haven’t been yet.
 My curiosity is always rewarded with views of gorgeous structures, both man-made and natural.
 Everywhere I look, there is something that stops me in my tracks, making me question if my eyes are worthy to behold such magnificence!

 With a wide range of museums, art galleries, theatres and cinemas, and playing host to 12 festivals each year (including the world’s largest arts festival) Edinburgh offers plenty to see and do all year round.